bobbyy98/unbuch/sources/chapter1.md

 # Cross references

 Unbuch offers a minimalistic syntax for cross references.
-These aren't full-fledged latex cross references and don't work the same way.
+These aren't full-fledged LaTeX cross references and don't work the same way.
 You can introduce a cross reference at any point by writing `!{counter:name}`.
 This will assign a number.
 You can retrieve this number by writing `!{counter:name}` again later on.
 You can increment the counter by using the same counter multiple times, e.g., by writing `!{theorem:abc}` and `!{theorem:planar}`.
 Here's an example:s

 This markdown snippet will turn out as follows: